Lucélia Santos

 Maria Lucélia dos Santos (born 20 May 1957) is a Brazilian actress, director and producer.
 She received international acclaim for her leading role in the 1976 Rede Globo telenovela Isaura, The Slave Girl, broadcast in over 80 countries.

 Biography

 Maria Lucélia dos Santos was born in Santo André, São Paulo, to Maurílio Simões dos Santos and Maria Moura dos Santos.
 Her parents were both blue collar workers.
 She has two siblings: Maurílio Wagner and Cristina Santos, also an actress.

 At age 9, Lucélia heard actress Cacilda Becker on the radio calling children to do an audition for a role in one of her plays, but her mother did not allow her to perform.
-She had developed a taste for performing arts since she had seen the play A Moreninha, starred by Marília Pêra, in a school trip.
+She had developed a taste for performing arts since she had seen the play A Moreninha, starring Marília Pêra, on a school trip.
 Lucélia was completely fascinated by the show and decided that she would be an actress for the rest of her days.